 Learning Objectives.
 The objective of this course is to encourage you to learn how to:

-- design 'new' geometric algorithms. - map problems to computational geometric problems. - read and understand algorithms published in journals. - develop writing skills to present your own geometric algorithms collaborate and work together with other people to design new geometric algorithms.
+- design 'new' geometric algorithms. - map problems to computational geometric problems. - read and understand algorithms published in journals. - develop writing skills to present your own geometric algorithms

 ^{}Course Reference Number 00508